cicsdev/cics-java-jcics-samples/README.md

 * Configure the Project's build-path, and Application Project settings to use your preferred JDK and Java compiler settings
 * The TS, TD, VSAM and LINK sample projects manipulate byte-oriented record structures using Java classes generated using the IBM Record Generator for Java.
-The generated classes can be found packaged in a JAR file, found in the `lib/` subdirectory of the relevant project.
-Only the compiled helper classes are required to compile and run the application, however the generated source files are included for reference.
+The generated classes can be found packaged in a JAR file, found in the `lib/` subdirectory of the relevant project and are also packaged in a local Maven repository to support the Maven and Gradle builds.
+Only the compiled helper classes are required to compile and run the application, however, the generated source files are included for reference.
-If you are manually adding source files to your Eclipse development environment, you will need to add the generated JAR file to the build path in order to compile the samples, using the project context menu **Build Path** -> **Configure Build Path** -> **Libraries**.
+If you are manually adding source files to your Eclipse development environment, you will need to add the relevant generated JAR file to the build path using the project context menu **Build Path** -> **Configure Build Path** -> **Libraries**.
 ---